Dr.

 Julian Eßer

-Scientific Coordinator Embodied AIJulian Eßer is a research associate in Robotics and AI at the Fraunhofer Institute for Material Flow and Logistics in Dortmund.
-After receiving his B.S. and M.S. (with distinction) in mechanical engineering from the University of Duisburg-Essen, Germany in 2018 and 2020, respectively, he currently is conducting his PhD on learning-based control of highly dynamic robots at TU Dortmund.
-His research focus there lies in the field of Embodied AI, in particular the intersection of robotics, reinforcement learning, and physics-based simulation.
+Julian Eßer is a research associate in Robotics and AI at the Fraunhofer Institute for Material Flow and Logistics IML in Dortmund and scientific coordinator of the Embodied AI research group at the Lamarr Institute.
+After earning his bachelor’s and master’s degrees (with honors) in mechanical engineering from the University of Duisburg-Essen in 2018 and 2020, respectively, he completed his Ph.D. at TU Dortmund University in 2025 on learning-based control of highly dynamic robots.
+His research focuses on embodied AI, particularly at the intersection of robotics, reinforcement learning, and physics simulation.

 Current research topics: